Alooi/HypedUpInverter/README.md

 custom_scripts/train_fine_tuned.sh: This script is for training a new HyperNetwork with different parameters for every video.
 This will generate a new folder with the weights and other metrics.

+If you are using iBex.kaust, you can use the custom job scripts included for training.

 ## Experiments

 There are custom scripts written in /custom_scripts.
 Those scripts are meant to work on iBex.kaust with a change to the user name in the scripts.